-“Na Kalai Ola” at Innovations Charter SchoolPosted on Oct 31, 2017 in Art in Public Places, Art in Public Places Collection, Blog Post, Commissioned Works of Art, Email Newsletter
+“Na Kalai Ola” at Innovations Charter SchoolPosted on Oct 31, 2017 in Art in Public Places Collection, Art in Public Places Program, Blog Post, Commissioned Works of Art, Email Newsletter

 Nā Kālai Ola (Life Voyagers), a mixed-media sculpture installation by Stuart Nakamura, was dedicated at Innovations Public Charter School in Kailua-Kona (Hawaiʻi Island) on October 2, 2017.
 For this Art in Public Places – Artists in Residence Program project, the artist, Stuart Nakamura, was selected by an Art Advisory Committee, who also assisted with the selection of a location, the medium and theme of the work of art, and review of the design proposals.
 Innovations Public Charter School students and community members participated as part of the educational component, designed to include student and teacher participation in the conceptualization, design, construction, and installation of the commissioned work of art at the school.